 - A general preview of your career goals

-- Your aspirations to be an additional value to the company
+- Your aspirations to be an added value to the company

 - If possible, the job position that you are targeting to have